-- Does marketing already monitor social media? - How will they answer social questions and direct them to support? - Do you want support to handle social customer service?
+- Does marketing already monitor social media? - Will they answer queries and direct questions to customer support? - Or do you want support to handle your social media listening and route the right conversations to the corresponding department within the company?

 The important thing is not where you draw the line between responsibilities.
 The important thing is that your people know where the line is, that everyone involved has the proper skills, and that everyone understands the processes in the engagement playbook you've set forth.
 That way, you'll avoid more than one employee answering a customer query or, even worse, ignoring it entirely.